psousa50/promptbase/blog/blog.md

 We're going to use a simple mono repo containing two projects: a React frontend application and a FastAPI backend service.
 The goal of this project is to provide a user interface where users can select a system prompt, input a message, and generate a response through a RESTful API.

-*(It'a very simple project and it was mostly created by Cursor IDE)* 🙂
+*(This is a very simple project and it was mostly created by Cursor IDE)* 🙂

 ## The New feature